Marquise Knox: Life and career

 His most recent release, Black and Blue (2017), is a live album that was recorded at the Bowlful of Blues in Newton, Iowa.
 The collection included tracks such as "Can A Young Man Play the Blues", "One More Reason to Have the Blues" and "Bluesman".
 In 2019, Knox was asked to join ZZ Top and Cheap Trick on tour and played at 16 shows.
 At one point Billy Gibbons from ZZ Top had said to Knox, "Marquise, a lot of people think we play the blues.
 We play around it, at best we might emulate the sound.
 But you, you're young, can captivate an audience and you're black.
 You embody the essence of what the blues is all about".
 In 2020, Knox performed at the Bradenton Blues Festival.
+Knox performed at the 2026 Chicago Blues Festival, opening at the Jay Pritzker Pavilion on June 5.